k4cg/nichtparasoup/templates_raw/root/README.md

 * the HTML tag `striponbuild` will be removed on build and may be used for debug/develop purposes
 * each line of CSS or JS that contains the string `@striponbuild` is stripped on build, so this may be used for development purposes also

+attention:
+the `normalize.css` is symlinked. symlinks may not work properly on windows systems.